This converter will convert Mbps to MB/s or Megabits to Megabytes and produce an estimated record time based on selected memory card sizes.

 Your standard UHS-I U3 card has a minimum guaranteed write speed of 30MB/s.

-Often you see people say, I’ll need faster memory cards or bigger hard drives for 4k video.
+Often, you see people say, I’ll need faster memory cards or bigger hard drives for 4k video.

-The Sony A7sIIIÂ and Sony FX3 now can write at 600Mbps with H.264 which means you will need a minimum of 75MB/s.
+The Sony A7sIII and Sony FX3 now can write at 600Mbps with H.264 which means you will need a minimum of 75MB/s.
 Only V90 UHS-II memory cards can guarantee that bitrate.

 The tricky thing with Sony cameras is they record slow motion with this mode called S&Q. It will write a 120fps 280Mbps file, which equals 35MB/s.
 However, the seconds here are in time based on 120fps, not real-time.
 This means you are dumping way more information to the card than what you think is recording.
-Pretend real life was 30fps, then you would be dumping 35MB/s x 4 to your card, which would give you 140MB/s of a data stream.
+Pretending real life was 30fps, you would be dumping 35MB/s x 4 to your card, giving you 140MB/s of a data stream.
 I’m not sure exactly how Sony does it, but this is why you need CFexpress Type-A cards for their 120p 4k.
 Because the bitrate listed in their specs is based on the 120p time as it plays in slow motion in your editing software.

 **This website contains affiliate links.
-If you want to support this site, we will earn a small commission on any purchase made through these links.
+We will earn a small commission on purchases made through these links.
+Some of the links used in these articles will direct you to Amazon.
 As an Amazon Associate, I earn from qualifying purchases. |